Fort Atkinson State Preserve

-Fort Atkinson State Preserve is a state preserve of Iowa, USA, containing the remnants of Fort Atkinson, a U.S. Army frontier post created to keep the peace between various Native American tribes as well as prevent white settlers from encroaching on Indian lands.
+Fort Atkinson State Preserve is a state preserve of Winneshiek County, Iowa, United States, containing the remnants of Fort Atkinson, a U.S. Army frontier post created to keep the peace between various Native American tribes as well as prevent white settlers from encroaching on Native lands.
 In February 2013 the fort was listed on the National Register of Historic Places as Fort Atkinson Historic District.

 History

 The 1830 Treaty of Prairie du Chien, negotiated between the United States and various tribes, established the Neutral Ground: the tribes agreed to land cession of a 40 mi strip of land, two strips of land 20 mi wide each on either side of the boundary roughly from present-day La Crosse, Wisconsin and Prairie du Chien, Wisconsin, extending from the Mississippi River to the Des Moines River in what today is southeastern Minnesota and northeastern Iowa.
 Originally planned as a buffer zone between the Sac and Fox Nation and Sioux Nation, the land was soon designated for the Ho-Chunk (or Winnebago) tribe after their removal from Wisconsin.
 Fort Atkinson was founded to keep the Ho-Chunk on the Neutral Ground, and to protect them from other tribes as well as prevent white traders and settlers from intruding on Indian land.
 The post was also reinforced the authority of the U.S. government official who operated a school, model farm and provided supplies to the Ho-Chunk.

 A camp was founded on the site on May 31, 1840 by Cpt.
 Lynde commanding Co.
 F, 5th US Infantry and named after Henry Atkinson, the commanding officer in charge of the Ho-Chunk resettlement.
 The fort took three years to construct and was completed by the end of summer of 1842.
 Company B, 1st US Dragoons arrived on June 24, 1840, remaining until June 20, 1846.
 Co.
 F, 5th US Infantry was replaced on Sept 10, 1841 by Co.
 K, 1st US Infantry, which recently arrived from Florida.
 Co.
 I, 1st US Dragoons under Captain James Allen was additionally posted at Ft.
 Atkinson from August to November 1842, the three companies marked the largest garrison at the post during its history with 196 soldiers in the garrison in August 1842.
 Co.
 A & B, 1st US Infantry were each briefly at the post in the spring and summer of 1843.
 Co.
 E, 1st US Infantry, replaced Co.
 K on May 19, 1844.
 The infantry left the post on Sept 9, 1845.
 After Co.
 B, 1st US Dragoons left in June 1846, to report to Ft.
 Leavenworth in response to the Mexican–American War, the post was briefly vacant.